AdobeDocs/experience-manager-dispatcher.en/help/using/page-invalidate.md

 ---
 title: Invalidating Cached Pages From AEM
-seo-title: Invalidating Cached Pages From AEM
+seo-title: Invalidating Cached Pages From Adobe AEM
-description: null
+description: Learn how to configure the interaction between Dispatcher and AEM to ensure effective cache management.
-seo-description: Learn how to configure the interaction between Dispatcher and AEM to ensure effective cache management.
+seo-description: Learn how to configure the interaction between Adobe AEM Dispatcher and AEM to ensure effective cache management.
 uuid: 66533299-55c0-4864-9beb-77e281af9359
 cmgrlastmodified: 01.11.2007 08 22 29 [aheimoz]
 pageversionid: 1193211344162